aahowel3/Sea_phages/README.md

 awk 1 CHERRY/dataset/prokaryote.csv KFS-EC3_taxonomy.csv > out
 mv out prokaryote.csv - file with header in it HAS to be appended first Inside the CHERRY folder: python run_Speed_up.py --contigs ../KFS-EC3_virus/KFS-EC3.fasta --mode prokaryote --t 0.0

-PHIAF: In PHIAF directroy: python code/compute_dna_features.py (no other arguments just have allphage_dna_seq.fasta and allhost_dna_seq.fasta in PHAIF folder - those are what your input viruses and hosts need to be renamed to) dies at this step with connection reset cant tell if its finishing or not - may have to do a slurm job send off to work

 VHMN in main directory: python /opt/VirHostMatcher-Net/VirHostMatcher-Net.py -q KFS-EC3_virus/ -o vhmn_output -n 1000
 *specifiy output directory or youoll never find it